The breakdown of weak null singularities inside black holes: Statement of the main results

 \subsection{Precise version of Theorem \ref{rough2}}

-In the next theorem, we get rid the integrability assumption \eqref{integralkappafinite} and of the trapped neighborhood assumption of Theorem \ref{maintheorem}.
-Instead, we assume decay on the event horizon at the standard expected rates, see section \ref{hypsection}. \begin{thm} We normalize $v$ by the gauge condition \eqref{gauge1}.
-For some $s>\frac{3}{4}$, and we assume on $\mathcal{H}^+$, for all $v \geq v_0$ for \footnote{In particular, if \eqref{hypupperbound} is sharp, it should be the case that $p=2s-1$, although we do not need such a strong assumption.} some $2s-1 \leq p \leq \min\{2s, 6s-3\}$.
+In the next theorem, we replace the integrability assumption \eqref{integralkappafinite} and the trapped neighborhood assumption of Theorem~\ref{maintheorem} by a decay assumption on the event horizon $\mathcal{H}^+$ (at the expected rates, see section \ref{hypsection}). \begin{thm} We normalize $v$ by the gauge condition \eqref{gauge1}.
+For some $s>\frac{3}{4}$ we assume on $\mathcal{H}^+$, for all $v \geq v_0$ for some $2s-1 \leq p \leq \min\{2s, 6s-3\}$.
 On the ingoing cone, we assume a red-shift estimate: for all $u \leq u_0$.
-Additionally, assume that a sub-extremal Reissner--Nordstr\"{o}m black hole is approached, i.e.
+Additionally, assume that a sub-extremal Reissner--Nordstr\"{o}m event horizon is approached, i.e. on $\mathcal{H}^+$

 Then